timgroote/wiringpi-dotnet8/README.md

 In its current state, the library seems on par with where Unosquare left off.
 HOWEVER i can not test if it is 100% functional.
 Your mileage may vary.
 I have also consolidated all related projects into this one repository, and they directly reference each other rather than relying on a published NuGet package.
+This means that the abstractions package that can be used to directly address devices _is also in this repository_.

 In order to use this lib, clone the repository and build NuGet packages, then import those where needed.
 Because i did not want to interfere with / make a mess of existing projects that use UnoSquare.WiringPi, i have prefixed all namespaces with "TGR."